New Graduate Student Checklist

 Textbooks can be bought online via the Marist College Bookstore at http://marist.bncollege.com/.
 The books will be sent directly to your home.
 You will need to provide the Bookstore with the complete course number.

 If you wish to visit the bookstore in person, it is located on the first floor of the Student Center.
-For hours or other inquires, please go to the bookstore webpage or call (845) 575-3260.
+For hours or other inquiries, please go to the bookstore web page or call (845) 575-3260.

 Several of Marist College's graduate programs accept both tests.
 Which is best for you?